assisp/ACAD-DTM2/README.md

 Installation:

-Build DLL (or use the pre-built binaries under https://github.com/assisp/ACAD-DTM2/releases): with msys2 (you can replace g++ with clang++):
+Build DLL with msys2 (or use the pre-built binaries under https://github.com/assisp/ACAD-DTM2/releases):

+ (you can replace g++ with clang++)

     (make sure to have libboost installed: pacman -S mingw-w64-x86_64-boost)